nicaa0695/nicaa0695.github.io/_posts/2020-05-28-when_to_use_what_-_ruby.markdown

 ---
 layout: post
 title:      "When To Use What - Ruby"
-date:       2020-05-28 21:35:54 +0000
+date:       2020-05-28 17:35:55 -0400
 permalink:  when_to_use_what_-_ruby
 ---

 Hey guys, I hope everyone's week is going well.
-Thankfully it's almost the weekend! 🙌 Some interesting things have happened this weekend.
+Thankfully it's almost the weekend! 🙌 Some interesting things have happened this week.
 One of them being that someone's vehicle in my neighborhood was stolen.
 The driver drove through a fence and into someones backyard, hitting an electric box and causing a power outage.
 Here's a picture of it that was posted in the neighborhood Facebook group:

 **Can't fix stupid**😅